kesiev/rewtro/manual/README.md

 ## Index

+  * Quickstart: Let's make a Rewtro game from the code to the paper!
   * [The Rewtro cartridge](rewtrocartridge.md): It explains what a Rewtro cartridge is and how to set basic settings of your game.
   * [Data blocks](datablocks.md): Learn what you can put inside a Rewtro cartridge and how to do that.
     * [Sprite attributes](spriteattributes.md): Sprites are the _moving parts_ of your game.
 We are going to talk about how to define them!